Drupal’s admin UI & how it compares to WordPress

 Both WordPress and Drupal include a site status page that gives you information about the website and server configuration as well as an overall health report that outlines any issues.
 These automated health checks help keep your CMS up-to-date and secure.

-The “Site health” page (shown above) gives you an overall health status and list of any issues.
+The “Site health” page (shown above) gives you an overall health status and a list of any issues.
 This status page is clean and each item can be expanded for more information, but there is no visual urgency that makes the “2 critical issues” stand out.
 In my opinion, critical issues should be resolved and so highlighting these issues in some way is a necessary UX improvement.

 An info tab at the top of the page can be opened which gives more information about your installation of WordPress, the server, the PHP version, and the database.